gimbalabs/ppbl-2024-aiken-examples/ppbl-faucet/README.md

 Install Aiken using the instructions https://aiken-lang.org/installation-instructions

-Note: If you get the following error on Intel Mac, then you will need to compile aiken from the source code.
+Note: If you get the following error with Linux on Intel Mac, then you will need to compile aiken from the source code.
 ```
 $ aiken check
     Compiling test/test-proj 0.0.0 (.)